panoply/syncify/readme.md

 # Getting Started

 It is relatively easy to get started developing Shopify themes using Syncify.
 If you are converting an existing project and using Theme Kit or another build environment you can progressively adapt it into your workflow by manually configuring how Syncify should behave.
-Whatever the case, have a look at the [Syncify Examples](#) repository.
+Whatever the case, have a look at the [Syncify Strap](https://github.com/panoply/syncify-strap) repository.

 ### Pre-requisites